 Appendicitis happens when the appendix becomes inflamed.
-Early symptoms can vary between age groups, and they can be confused with symptoms of other conditions.
+Early symptoms can vary between age groups, but severe and sudden abdominal pain is usually the first symptom of appendicitis.

 The symptoms can be uncomfortable, painful, and potentially life-threatening if left untreated, so it is important to be able to recognize them.

-It most commonly occurs between the during the teenage years and the 20s, but it can develop at any age.
+It most commonly occurs during the teenage years and the 20s, but it can develop at any age.

 Fast facts on appendicitis: